matrix-org/synapse/docs/consent_tracking.md

 python-jinja2`.

 Once this is complete, and the server has been restarted, try visiting `https://<server>/_matrix/consent`.
-If configuration has been done correctly, this should give an error "Missing string query parameter 'u'".
+If correctly configured, this should give an error "Missing string query parameter 'u'".
 It is now possible to manually construct URIs where users can give their consent.

 ### Constructing the consent URI